exonum/exonum/MANUAL.md

 The primary goal of the kind of tests is to check the business logic of your service.

-For writting your first test create `tests` directory in according of cargo integration testing [manual][integration-tests].
+For writing your first test create `tests` directory in according to the cargo integration testing [manual][integration-tests].
-After that create file `transactions.rs` like the following content.
+After that creates file `transactions.rs` like the following content.

 ```rust
 extern crate exonum;